nihalahmed/GameCenterManager/README.md

 There are many methods available on iCloud Document Sync.
 The most important / highlight methods are documented below.
 All other methods are documented in the docset and with in-code comments.

 ### Initialize GameCenterManager

-You should setup GameCenterManager when your app is launched.
-This should only be done once and can be done in the `application: didFinishLaunchingWithOptions:` method of your AppDelegate.
+Since iOS 14 you must pass in leaderboardID's you are using before setup storing used leaderboard ID's in your viewController may be a good idea:
+    NSArray<NSString *>* gameleaderboardIDs = [NSArray arrayWithObjects:[NSString stringWithUTF8String:@"grp.PlayerScores"], nil];

-    [[GameCenterManager sharedManager] setupManager];
+    [[GameCenterManager sharedManager] setupManagerWithLeaderboardIDs:gameleaderboardIDs];

-This initializes GameCenter Manager, checks if Game Center is supported on the current device, authenticates the player and synchronizes scores and achievements from Game Center.
+You should setup GameCenterManager when your app is launched - only once This initializes GameCenter Manager, checks if Game Center is supported on the current device, authenticates the player and synchronizes scores and achievements from Game Center.
 Alternatively, you can call the following method to enable encryption of local data:

     [[GameCenterManager sharedManager] setupManagerAndSetShouldCryptWithKey:@"YourKey"];

-These methods are not interchangable.
-If you decide to setup with encryption then you should never revert to setting up without encryption, and vice versa.
-Doing so will cause issues with archiving and unarchiving the saved data - which results in a crash.
-Pick one and stick with it forever.
-If you do change it, you'll need to delete the `GameCenterManager.plist` file from your app's library (inside the bundle).
+Or without Encrypted scores - These methods are not interchangable.
+If you decide to setup with encryption then you should never revert to setting up without encryption
+    [[GameCenterManager sharedManager] setupManager];

 ### Check Game Center Support
 GameCenter Manager automatically checks if Game Center is available before performing any Game Center-related operations.
 You can also check for Game Center availability by using the following method, which returns a `BOOL` value (YES / NO).